Giangiui/dagonstar/docs/documentation.md

-`sum_from_file.py` open two files, read file names passed by command line, read the numbers into files and sum them.
+`sum_from_file.py` opens two files, reads filenames given on the command line, reads the numbers into files and sums them.

-We can run a Python (or another language script) declare explicitly the bash command for running (and compiling).
+We can run a Python (or other language) script by explicitly declaring the bash command for to execute (and compile).

 ```python
 import json